Travel.State.Gov >

 Before You Go – Traveler’s Checklist

 Get Informed: Read our Worldwide Caution, Country Information, and Alerts and Travel Advisories for all countries that you plan to visit.
-When traveling by sea, either privately or by commercial shipping, review information from the International Maritime Bureau’s Piracy Reporting Centre, Office of Naval Intelligence, and U. S. Maritime Advisories.
+When traveling by sea, either privately or by commercial shipping, review information from the International Maritime Bureau’s Piracy Reporting Centre and U. S. Maritime Advisories.

 U.S. citizens should maintain a high level of vigilance when abroad, be aware of local events, and take appropriate steps to bolster their personal security.
 Carry the number of the nearest U.S. embassy or consulate in case of emergency.